 It gets better though!
 You can also earn money from team rebates.
 For example, this month, if your team earns $10 in a month, and you earn $5, you’ll get a bonus of $2.
 If your team continues to save, you can earn more and more.
 Which is why you want to be on my team!

 I can help you earn bonuses because I use the app like crazy.
 I’m up to $18 in rebates from the last two weeks alone!
-Thanks to my friend Kerri Ann, I earned the $2 bonus and now I’m working on an additional $3!
 Make sure that you sign up under this link so that you can get the team bonuses!

-Of course, I’ve already cashed out my $18 to make absolutely sure there were no issues.
+Of course, I’ve already cashed out my first $30 (earned last month) to make absolutely sure there were no issues.
 I chose to have it transferred straight to my Pay Pal account and the money was there within 5 minutes of hitting the cash out button.

 How much time does it take to use Ibotta?

 No Ibotta review would be complete without breaking down how much time you spend to save money though.

 For this week, I used 16 generic brand rebates.
 It took me 5 minutes total to unlock the rebates (you watch a 15 second Ibotta ad for each).
 Really, though, I would only count half of that time since, I was working on my grocery list and only pausing enough to hit play.
 I verified the purchases in store (it took me less than a minute for all- I just kept the app up and swiped the barcodes as I put them in the cart).
 When I got back in the car, I uploaded the receipt before I even drove away using the app (I just lay it on the steering wheel and took a photo), Which took me less than a minute.
 In total, this took me less than 7 minutes.

 What did I save?

 This week, just on the generic “any brand” offers, I saved $3.20, this would equal out to be $166 in a year.